 The most fundamental Swedish massage technique is a smooth, gliding stroke called effleurage.
 Performed with hand-over-hand strokes that can work on large surfaces like the back, arms, legs, chest, or small surfaces like the face, throat, and hands.
 Massages usually begin and end with superficial effleurage—which is light, slow, and soothing—and the type you should try at home with your partner until you're more experienced.

-At the spa, notice how the therapist uses this stroke and how they vary speed and pressure.
-But don't burden yourself with feeling responsible for getting out all your partner's knots.
-Some things should be left to the professionals!
+At the spa, you'll notice how the therapist uses this stroke and how they vary with speed and pressure to work on different areas of the body.
+Be sure to communicate with your partner if you want to try this, but don't feel responsible for getting out all of your partner's knots—some things are better left to the professionals.

-Kneading: Another commonly used massage technique is petrissage, or kneading, where the therapist squeezes the muscle tissue between their thumb and fingertips.
-It's generally done rhythmically, first one hand and then the other.
-This can be done on big curved muscles like your thigh muscles, the upper arms, shoulders and the buttocks (though the last one is not usually done in a spa).
+Kneading, which is also known as petrissage, is another commonly used technique where the therapist squeezes the muscle tissue between their thumb and fingertips.
+It's generally done rhythmically, first with one hand and then the other.
+This can be done on big curved muscles like your thighs, the upper arms, shoulders, and the buttocks (though the last one is not usually done in a spa).